 Sophomore transfers on this year's team are guards Linwood Ruffin, Sidney Knox and Richard Smith.

 As he enters his fifth season at Wallace State, Meeks has developed into one of the most successful coaches in the conference, compiling an 82-51 record.
 The 31-year-old has won two state/region championships with the Lions and was named the 2014 ACCC Coach of the Year.

 Before earning the Wallace State helm, Meeks spent two seasons as the head man at Louisburg College in North Carolina, where he went 51-15 and guided the Hurricanes to the NJCAA Division II championship, where they won their first ever national tournament game.
 Meeks, who has a 132-67 career record in six seasons between his two head coaching stops, was also selected as the 2010 NJCAA District 15 Coach of the Year.

-Meeks' entire coaching career spans 12 years and includes assistant stops at Bluefield College in Virginia and three years at NAIA Lee University (Tenn.).
-He has coached six NAIA All-Americans, one NJCAA All-American, 11 All-Conference players, four conference MVPs, four All-Region performers and one defensive player of the year.
+Meeks' entire coaching career spans 13 seasons and includes assistant stops at Bluefield College in Virginia and three years at NAIA Lee University (Tenn.).
+He has coached six NAIA All-Americans, one NJCAA All-American, 11 All-Conference players, five conference MVPs, six All-Region performers and one defensive player of the year.

 Meeks led Wallace State to the second round of the NJCAA Division I national tournament last season.
 The Lions won their NJCAA Division I tournament opener in thrilling fashion in Hutchinson, Kansas, knocking off Westchester (N.Y.)
 CC, 101-99, in double overtime.
 Jestin Lewis and Lee Moore each had 28 points in the victory.
 The Lions were eliminated in their second-round game, losing to Vincennes (Ind.)
 University.